Bail Applications Information & Process for Sydney NSW

 - Any association with a terrorist organization

 - Support or involvement in terrorist acts

-If the court is satisfied that the concerns can be mitigated with the bail conditions or that there is not an unacceptable risk for the court the refuse then bail may be granted.
+If the courts are satisfied that the concerns can be mitigated with the bail conditions or that there is not an unacceptable level of risk for the court to refuse then they may grant bail.
 If the level of risk is deemed too high for any one of the above reasons the application may be refused by the court.

 “Show cause” offences

 Show cause refers to the applicant held in custody who needs to show cause as to why they should not be held in custody or detention and why it is not justified.
 If the applicant is unable to show cause they will automatically be refused release.
 In some, “show cause” provisions do not apply and the focus lies more towards the concerns.
 Showing cause is an additional hurdle to overcome and generally applies to very serious allegations.

 Example of allegations where showing cause is required: